druchefavour/HTML_CSS_JS_Code_Challenge/README.md

 * Step 3 - Write index.html file
   * In the body of index.html
    * Create an empty div with id=app
-   *Include javascript file created using webpack.config(call it bundle.js)
+   * Include javascript file created using webpack.config(call it bundle.js)
+   * Include the CSS files used for the vanilla html exercise
 * Step 4 - Run npm (yarn) init to create package.json file
 * Step 5 - Run npm (yarn) install to install all our dependencies
 * Step 6 - Write app.js